sbhadr/Pyblox/README.md

 [![ROBLOX API Discord](https://img.shields.io/badge/discord-roblox%20api%20chat-blue.svg)](https://discord.gg/EDXNdAT)
 [![Downloads](http://pepy.tech/badge/pyblox3)](http://pepy.tech/project/pyblox3)

+**This is no longer maintained and will not recieve updates.
+To find the maintained/updated one, please go here: https://github.com/RbxAPI/Pyblox**

 An API wrapper for Roblox written in Python.

 The purpose of this API wrapper is to expose Roblox's API for third party use and/or for individual standalone projects.